edgamat/edgamat.github.io/_posts/2019-11-17-Eliminating-Waste-with-.NET-Core.md

 You will find that the search and replace functionality in most tools is pretty good.
 However, sometime you will need the ability to search multiple solutions/projects for something.
 IDEs aren't a good choice for that sort of thing.
-I use a simple tool called [Search and Replace][search-replace] and it has served me well for years.
+I use a small tool called [Search and Replace][search-replace] and it has served me well for years.

 ### WinMerge